alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 *   Large text
 *   High-contrast colours
-*   No animated GIFs on an infinite loop (which are distracting), definitely nothing bright and flashing (an epilepsy risk)
+*   No animated GIFs on an infinite loop (which are distracting)
+* Nothing bright and flashing (an epilepsy risk)

 ### Remind able-bodied attendees not to interfere